Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Introduction

-\begin{remark} Let us mention several remarks on Theorem \ref{2018_01_04_maintheorem}: \begin{enumerate}[{\rm (i)}] \item The definition of a singular point of Lipschitz maps in the sense of Clarke will be given in Section \ref{2018_sec2.1}. \item $f_\ve$ is the composite of a projection and a global smooth approximation of $F$ where $N$ is isometrically embedded into Euclidean space of higher dimension by the Nash embedding theorem. \item The reason why $M$ is assumed to be compact that in our approximation method, the injectivity radius of $M$ must have a positive lower bound, for we use Riemannian mollifiers in the local step (see Section \ref{2018_01_18_Sect4}).
-So, if $M$ is not compact, then we need to assume such a lower bound, where it is not necessary for $N$ to be compact. \item Taking the (iii) above into account, we can alter the assumption of the absence of singular points on the whole $M$ to the one that $N$ admits a compact set $K$ such that $F^{-1}(K)$ has no singular points of $F$, where it is not necessary for $N$ to be compact.
-If $M$ is not compact, then we have to assume additionally that $F$ is proper. \item The existence of a family of immersions which approximate an arbitrary Lipschitz map between compact manifolds was discussed by the author and Tanaka \cite{KT}. \cite[Corollary 1.15]{KT} guarantees that an assumption on \cite[Proposition 22]{GP} is natural.
-Very recently Li \cite{Li} gave an another proof of the existence theorem using tools and results from geometric measure theory. \item The related result is the Yamaguchi fibration theorem \cite{Yam1}, which is highly significant in global Riemannian geometry: Let $X$ and $Y$ be complete Riemannian manifolds of $\dim X =n$ and $\dim Y =k$, respectively, where $n\ge k$.
+\begin{remark} Let us mention remarks on Theorem \ref{2018_01_04_maintheorem}: \begin{enumerate}[{\rm (i)}] \item The definition of a singular point of Lipschitz maps in the sense of Clarke will be given in Section \ref{2018_sec2.1}. \item The author and Tanaka showed the existence of a family of immersions which approximate an arbitrary Lipschitz map between compact manifolds, see \cite[Theorem 1.3]{KT}.
+Li \cite{Li} announced an another proof of \cite[Theorem 1.3]{KT}. \cite[Corollary 1.15]{KT} guarantees that an assumption on \cite[Proposition 22]{GH} is natural. \item The related result is the Yamaguchi fibration theorem \cite{Yam1}: Let $X$ and $Y$ be complete Riemannian manifolds of $\dim X =n$ and $\dim Y =k$, respectively, where $n\ge k$.
 Assume that both sectional curvatures are bounded from below by $-1$, and that the injectivity radius of $Y$ has a lower bound $\delta >0$.
-He then showed that there is a constant $\ve (n, \delta) >0$ such that if $d_{{\rm GH}} (X, Y) < \ve (n, \delta)$, then there is a fibration $f:X\lra Y$ which is an almost Riemannian submersion where $d_{{\rm GH}}$ denotes the Gromov--Hausdorff distance (see \cite{G3} for the definition of the distance).
-He also gave this type of fibration theorem for Alexandrov spaces \cite{Yam2}, where note that the condition for the injectivity radius was replaced by that for the radius of strainers.
-Moreover Fujioka \cite{Fuji} showed a locally trivial fibration theorem for Alexandrov spaces assuming a lower positive bound for the volume of the space of directions. \item Research by Perel'man \cite{Perel1}, \cite{Perel2} is one of developments corresponding to Sakai's question.
-He established Morse theory for distance functions on Alexandrov spaces, and obtained a superb result, called {\em the stability theorem}: For a compact Alexandrov space $X$ with curvature bounded from below by $k$, there is a constant $\ve (X) >0$ such that if a compact Alexandrov space $Y$ with same curvature bound satisfies $d_{{\rm GH}} (X, Y) < \ve (X) $, then $Y$ is homeomorphic to $X$.
-Note that he showed, as the main theorem in \cite{Perel2}, the locally fibration theorem for admissible maps, derived from distance functions, from an open neighborhood on an Alexandrov space onto an open set in Euclidean space.
-Moreover Perel'man and Petrunin \cite{PP}, \cite{Pet} refined the theory into semiconcave functions on Alexandrov spaces.
-Their studies have been succeeded to many other researches such as \cite{GKO}, \cite{MitYam1}, \cite{MitYam2}, etc. \end{enumerate} \end{remark}
+He then showed that there is a constant $\ve (n, \delta) >0$ such that if $d_{{\rm GH}} (X, Y) < \ve (n, \delta)$, then there is a fibration $f:X\to Y$ which is an almost Riemannian submersion where $d_{{\rm GH}}$ indicates the Gromov--Hausdorff distance.
+He also gave this type of fibration theorem for Alexandrov spaces \cite{Yam2}.
+Moreover Fujioka \cite{Fuji} showed a locally trivial fibration theorem for Alexandrov spaces assuming a lower positive bound for the volume of the space of directions. \end{enumerate} \end{remark}